 Figure 7 – Interworking between grouped streams and single stream

-In order to connect the set of streams at Ta with the single stream at Tb, the MGC defines stream identity 4 as an aggregation stream on termination Ta.
-It then sets stream identity 4 on termination Tb.
+In order to connect the set of streams at Ta with the single stream at Tb, the MGC defines stream identity 4 as an aggregation stream on Termination Ta.
+It then sets stream identity 4 on Termination Tb.
 Terminations Ta and Tb are then by default bothway connected through stream 4 (Figure 9).